dilipthelip/ELK/README.md

 <Elastic Seartch Download >/config/elasticsearch.yml
 ```

+### How to start and stop elasticsearch ?

+Check the below link for instructions.

 [Start and Stop Elastic Search](https://github.com/dilipthelip/LearnELK/blob/master/Start_Stop_ELK.md)

 ### ElasticSearch Cluster:

 - ElasticSearch cluster is a bunch of nodes , each node is a running instance of elastic search.